hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

 ## Add Function timeUntilSchedule

-Add the following function that calculates the scheduled time per the resource specification.
+Add the following function to the bottom of the source file.
+This function will calculate the scheduled time per the resource specification:

 ```go
 // timeUntilSchedule parses the schedule string and returns the time until the schedule.